-Class lessons can’t always be used right from the web, but they can offer you a great place to begin your planning and can help you to shape your own ideas.
 There are scores of websites that offer teachers lesson plans and other materials for teaching.
 Quality does vary, and teachers, like students, should always consider the source of what is offered when deciding whether or not materials are useful.
 Museum, library and government-sponsored sites often offer teachers quality materials including innovative approaches, primary documents and complete lesson plans.
 So do some newspapers.
-Be aware that these materials may not be fully aligned with the Common Core Learning Standards.
+Be aware that these materials may not be fully aligned with the Next Generation Learning Standards.

 Here are a few places to start: